A procession of glowing light moves down Broad Street at dusk.

 By walking together, we made visible the crushing loss that swept through the city 100 years ago and honored people who have often been overlooked.

 The film of the parade will be being shown as part of the Mütter Museum’s five-year exhibit opening on October 17th.
+Watch a clip from the parade.

 Read our FAQ